JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Continue to monitor cells daily for growth and signs of contamination

-The most common contamination of cultures is with microorganisms such as bacteria, fungi and yeasts, which can be observed under the microscope.
+The most common cause of contamination of cultures is with microorganisms such as bacteria, fungi, and yeasts, which can be observed under the microscope.
 If observed, you should discard the cell cultures and sterilize the work areas.

-One particularly troublesome contaminant is mycoplasma, which is resistant to traditional cell culture sterilisation techniques, isn’t visible microscopically and requires targeted testing for detection.
+One particularly troublesome contaminant is mycoplasma, which is resistant to traditional cell culture sterilisation techniques, is not visible microscopically, and requires targeted testing for detection.
 It is good practice to routinely test cultures for mycoplasma contamination.
 All cell lines from Abcam are cultured in a mycoplasma-free environment.